Syahrul Trisna

-Syahrul Trisna Fadillah (born 26 November 1995) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Borneo Samarinda.
+Syahrul Trisna Fadillah (born 26 November 1995) is an Indonesian professional footballer who plays as a goalkeeper for Super League club Arema.

 Club career

 PS TNI/Persikabo 1973

 He was signed for PS TNI to play in Liga 1 in the 2018 season.
 Syahrul made his league debut on 26 March 2018 in a match against Persib Bandung at the Gelora Bandung Lautan Api Stadium, Bandung.

 PSIS Semarang

 On 11 July 2024, PSIS Semarang brought in Syahrul ahead of the start of the 2024–25 Liga 1 competition.
 Syahrul at PSIS will be under contract for the next season.
 On 9 June 2025, Syahrul officially left PSIS Semarang.

 International career

 In November 2021, Indonesian coach, Shin Tae-yong sent Syahrul his first call up to the full national side, for the friendly matches in Turkey against Afghanistan and Myanmar.
 In December 2021, he was named in Indonesian's squad for the 2020 AFF Championship in Singapore.
 On 9 December 2021, Syahrul earned his first cap, starting in a 2020 AFF Championship against Cambodia at Bishan Stadium, Bishan, Singapore.
 He stopped a penalty from Timor-Leste international Mouzinho in his second international senior team match in a 4–1 win against Timor-Leste on 27 January 2022.

 In September 2022, Syahrul was part of the starting eleven in a friendly match against Curaçao which resulted in a 2–1 win.
 In November 2022, Syahrul received a call-up from the national team for a training camp, in preparation for the 2022 AFF Championship.
 On 2 January 2023, Syahrul substituted Nadeo Argawinata who got an injury at the 24th minute and made his second appearance at the AFF Championship.